iann/website/_posts/2014-04-24-Browser-Caching.md

 > `last-modified` -- This header defines the last time the file was modified.
 This normally corresponds to the asset's timestamp.
 Many servers include this header in a response and the client uses this as a file validator and weak cache header.

-Similar to `etag`, `last-modified` is a file validator and should be used with other cachine headers.
+Similar to `etag`, `last-modified` is a file validator and should be used with other caching headers.

 `etag` and `last-modified` can be used to save on bandwidth.
 When a cache expires the browser will make a new `GET` request for that asset.
 If the asset has an `etag` or `last-modified` it will send `if-none-match` or `if-modified-since` headers with the request, respectively.
 If the `etag` has not changed or the modification date is less than or equal to the cached asset the server will respond with `304 Not Modified` with no content in the body.
 Presumably, a server will respond with `max-age` or a new `expires` date and the client will not request again until that time has elapsed.

 ## Cachine Strategies

-There are two general strategies when it comes to caching.
-I have dubbed these *somtimes*, *always* and *never*.
+There are three general strategies when it comes to caching.
+I have dubbed these *sometimes*, *always* and *never*.

-### Somtimes
+### Sometimes

 The other strategy is to have a continuous caching strategy.
 One does not want to completely eliminate the benefits of caching but files are updated often enough that assets can not be stale long amounts of time.
 These variables can be tweaked but here is an example Amazon S3 uses for static assets.

 ```
-cache-control: no-transform,public,max-age=300,s-maxage=900
+Cache-Control: no-transform,public,max-age=300,s-maxage=900
-date: Wed, 23 Apr 2014 20:53:12 GMT
+Date: Wed, 23 Apr 2014 20:53:12 GMT
-etag: "bbea5db7e1785119a7f94fdd504c546e"
+Etag: "bbea5db7e1785119a7f94fdd504c546e"
-last-modified: Thu, 17 Apr 2014 22:33:18 GMT
+Last-Modified: Thu, 17 Apr 2014 22:33:18 GMT
 Server: AmazonS3
-vary: Accept-Encoding
+Vary: Accept-Encoding
 ```

 We can see that S3 tells intermediate caches to hold onto content for 900 seconds while clients should keep content for 300 seconds.
 The average active session can be another useful value for cache time.
-It is important to have either an `etag` or `last-modified` set because we can benefit from a `304 Not Modified` response.
+It is important to have either an `etag` or `last-modified` set because we can benefit from a `304 Not Modified` response when the cached file expires.

 ### Always

-Google recommends the "always" technique.
-In this technique one sets their cache to as long as possible (maximum 1 year) to ensure the most effecient caching takes place.
+Google recommends the "always" technique to ensure maximum caching and clients always getting the most fresh files.
+In this technique one sets their cache to as long as possible (maximum 1 year) to ensure the most efficient caching takes place.
 If a file change takes place the client is forced to download the latest file, this is done by dynamically changing the name of the file based on its contents.
 This step ideally would be automated in a build step.

 Example cache headers would be:

 ```
-cache-control: public, max-age=31536000
+Cache-Control: public, max-age=31536000
-date: Wed, 23 Apr 2014 20:53:12 GMT
+Date: Wed, 23 Apr 2014 20:53:12 GMT
-expires: Thu, 23 Apr 2015 20:53:12 GMT
+Expires: Thu, 23 Apr 2015 20:53:12 GMT
-last-modified: Wed, 09 Oct 2013 01:35:39 GMT
+Last-Modified: Wed, 09 Oct 2013 01:35:39 GMT
 ```

 ### Never